 I’m not one to make New Year resolutions, I wouldn’t even call what happened a resolution.
 I just happened to decide to make a lifestyle change when the year ended.
 I had been visiting my therapist for other personal matters, seeing progress and growth, and wanted to take self-care seriously.
 To be honest… it was necessary for survival.
 Emotionally, mentally, physically, spiritually, I had to make a lifestyle change.
 Cue seeing lots of crystals on my Instagram.

-When January rolled around I decided to address my skin from the inside out, tweaking my diet for what I called a vanity project.
+When January rolled around, I decided to address my skin from the inside out, tweaking my diet for what I called a vanity project.
 I wanted to see what would happen to my skin.
-Not only would this mark the beginning of my obsession with health food, it would also mark my approach to skin health adjusting.
-As you may already be aware, I see it as a holistic thing: it should be addressed not only topically but our wellbeing should be taken into consideration as well.
+Not only would this mark the beginning of my obsession with health food, but it would also mark the shift in my approach to skin health.
+You may already be aware, I see it as a holistic thing: it should be addressed not only topically but our wellbeing should be taken into consideration as well.
 Think mental wellbeing, emotional well-being, internal wellbeing, physical wellbeing.
 Your skin is a direct reflection of your whole being, topical products will only go so far.
 They’re necessary but only a piece of the puzzle.

 After implementing my new healthy choices the cycle began, again.
 Perfect skin for a few months, followed by recurring breakouts.

-I found myself deep on the Internet, researching every idea I could think of.
+I found myself deep in the rabbit hole, researching every idea I could think of.
 Digging through archives of niche esthetics Facebook groups, the natural approachers of skincare.
 Asking estheticians I’ve befriended over the years for advice.
-I read Clean Skin From Within and purchased Younger Skin Starts in the Gut ( still on my reading list, btw ).
-I introduced fish oil consistently, a healthy balance of omegas, zinc monomethionine, and Estroblock DIM.
+I read Clean Skin From Within and purchased Younger Skin Starts in the Gut (the latter turned into my skincare bible).
+I introduced fish oil consistently, a healthy balance of omegas, zinc monomethionine, and DIM.
 I became disciplined in checking labels for soy and dairy, keeping both out of my diet.

 This needs to be said: I never prescribe supplements, it’s beyond my scope of practice.
 I may mention them but only so you can research yourself or ask your doctor about additions to your routine.
 Stating I use something is not me saying you need to add it to your routine.